 Our patents, trade secrets and other intellectual property rights are critical to our business.
 Our ability to safeguard our proprietary product designs and production processes against misappropriation by third parties is necessary to maintain our competitive position within our industry.
 Therefore, we routinely enter into confidentiality agreements with our employees, consultants and strategic partners to limit access to, and distribution of, our proprietary information in an effort to safeguard our proprietary rights and trade secrets.
-However, such efforts may not adequately protect our intellectual property against infringement and misappropriate our proprietary information or copy our products designs, or portions thereof.
-Additionally, because some of our customers purchase products on a purchase order basis and not pursuant to a detailed written contract, where we do not have the benefit of written protections with respect to certain intellectual property rights against unauthorized use may be exposed to potential infringement of our intellectual property rights.
+However, such efforts may not adequately protect our intellectual property against infringement and misappropriation by unauthorized third parties.
+Such third parties could interfere with our relationships with customers if successful in attempts to misappropriate our proprietary information or copy our products designs, or portions thereof.
+Additionally, because some of our customers purchase products on a purchase order basis and not pursuant to a detailed written contract, where we do not have the benefit of written protections with respect to certain intellectual property terms beyond standard terms and conditions, we may be exposed to potential infringement of our intellectual property rights.
 Enforcing our intellectual property rights against unauthorized use may be expensive and cause us to incur significant costs, all of which could adversely affect our business, financial condition and results of operations.
 There is no assurance that our existing or future patents will not be challenged, invalidated or otherwise circumvented.
 The patents and intellectual property rights we obtain, including our intellectual property rights which are formally registered in the United States and abroad, may be insufficient to provide meaningful protection or commercial advantage.
 Moreover, we may have difficulty obtaining additional patents and other intellectual property protections in the future.
-Effective patent, trademark, service mark, copyright and trade secret protection may not be available in every country in which we provide our products or services.
-Any of the foregoing factors may have a material adverse effect on our business.
+Effective patent, trademark, service mark, copyright and trade secret protection may not